 - Voluntariness to engage in conduct without coercion

-Another issue is sexual disease.
+Another issue is a sexual disease.
 STD transmission among the elderly is a growing problem.
-Chlamydia infections among Americans 65 and over has increased dramatically as has syphilis.
-Many caregivers are surprised because they never imaged sexually transmitted diseases to be one of the many issues they could encounter when caring for or supervising the care for an elderly loved one.
+Chlamydia infections among Americans 65 and over have increased dramatically, as has syphilis.
+Many caregivers are surprised because they never imaged sexually transmitted diseases to be among the many issues they could encounter when caring for or supervising the care for an elderly loved one.

 Long-Term Care Insurance will provide the tax-free resources to pay for quality care either at your home or in a facility.
 It will also reduce the tremendous burdens placed on family members.

-LTC Insurance is affordable, especially if purchased before you retire when you enjoy better health.
-Spousal discounts, shared benefit plans and state partnership programs help you safeguard assets and reduce this burden.
+Long-Term Care Insurance is affordable, especially if purchased before you retire when you enjoy better health.
+Spousal discounts, shared benefit plans, and state partnership programs help you safeguard assets and reduce this burden.